 Read this to learn more about the bulldog.

-Like the bulldog, the pug has a squashed in face.
+Like the bulldog, the pug has a wrinkly face.
 Like the Neapolitan mastiff, its face wears a look of perpetual worry even as the dog is laid-back, affectionate, obedient, and happy.
-It has a stocky little body supported on thin little legs.
+It has a stocky little body supported by thin little legs.
 Its ears are also thin and crumpled, and like the bulldog, it carries its tail curled over its back.
 Developed in China in the 16th century before it came to Europe and the rest of the world, this little dog used to be bigger than it is.
 Now it stands 10 to 11 inches at the shoulder and weighs between 14 and 18 pounds.
 Along with its lovely temperament, its long life makes up for its ugliness.
 The pug can live for 15 years.